Overview & Career Outcomes

 Students must meet the following requirements and submit the appropriate materials to apply to Lasell.
 All applications must be submitted through the Athletic Training Centralized Application System (ATCAS).

-If you are having problems with the ATCAS Application site, their help center can assist you.
+If you have problems with the ATCAS Application site, their help center can assist you.

 Admission requirements for the two‐year program:

 - A "C" or better in all prerequisite courses